Reducing Ecommerce Bounce Rates using Data Personalization Techniques

-To reduce high bounce rates, among the many digital marketing tactics, e-commerce personalization stands out as a powerful solution.
-According to a prediction by Gartner, there would be 15% profit boost by 2020 for those who successfully manage personalization in the e-commerce.
+To reduce high bounce rates, among the many digital marketing tactics, ecommerce personalization stands out as a powerful solution.
+According to a prediction by Gartner, there would be a 15% profit boost for those who successfully manage data and personalization in ecommerce.

-In this blog, let us take a closer look at what bounce rate in e-commerce is, reasons why the bounce rate is so high on e-commerce websites, how it affects the e-commerce businesses, and what data personalization techniques can help in reducing the bounce rate.
+In this blog, let us take a closer look at what the bounce rate in ecommerce is, the reasons why the bounce rate is so high on ecommerce websites, how it affects ecommerce businesses, and what data and personalization techniques can help in reducing the bounce rate.

 What is Bounce Rate?